How to Research a Term Paper

 Select a topic for your term paper

 Let's start at the beginning.
-The first step in researching a term paper is to decide on a worthy topic, choosing one that is interesting to you.
+The first step in the essay writing process is to decide on a worthy topic, choosing one that is interesting to you.
 Make a list of keywords—these are important words or phrases that encapsulate the essence of your topic.
 Good keywords will specifically describe your topic, but consider using closely related words, as well.
 Use these keywords when searching print or electronic sources that you can use in your term paper.

 Research your term paper topic